 The possibility of speed and range offered by the Cardinal RG worked on him for some years.
 He finally took the plunge in October 1998 with the purchase of a Turbonormalized 1976 RG.
 After an appropriate transition period, the FG found a new home, and Paul has started over building the perfect aircraft out of this new airframe.

 Paul is a Professional Engineer, an instrument rated private pilot, and has a wide-ranging knowledge from chemistry to esoteria.
-He works at Chevron in senior technical management, and lives with his partner Harry and their dog Elmo on the hills overlooking San Francisco.
+He works at Chevron in senior technical management, and lives with his partner Harry on the hills overlooking San Francisco.

 Keith and Debbie Peterson started flying in 1984 with the goal of having a hobby that they could share.
 They took their first flying lesson together and purchased a 1978 152 in early 1985, both becoming pilots in the process.
-After 2 years and 750 hours of cosy flying they traded up to a '76 Cardinal RG.
+After 2 years and 750 hours of cozy flying (have you been in a 152 lately?) they traded up to a '76 Cardinal RG.

 Keith's mechanical engineering background gives him an interest in how things work and his experience with photography and years of hands-on maintenance serve him well in understanding, documenting and explaining the workings of our Cardinals.
 His career in the software industry at Commodore and Motorola developed the ability to build the extensive software behind the CFO site and digest.

 Keith has a degree in Mechanical Engineering and an MBA and is an instrument rated private pilot with over 3000 hours.
-He is currently a Director of Business Development and Partner Operations at Motorola, working in 3rd party software strategy for the cell phone division.
+His background is in engineering, software and computer technology and he is currently working for Cisco Networks.

 Debbie Peterson is an accountant by training and has had a career in business management, having held positions in a venture capital firm, a law firm and as a corporate accounting and tax expert for businesses and accounting firms.|